AmenGemechu/re-repo/README.md

 # re-repo
 ## Editing the file
-It's a markdown file in this repository.
+It is a markdown file in this repository.